n3s-online/shipfast-leaderboard-analysis/tweet-thread.md

 - "Craft Stunning Grids.
 Showcase Rich and Beautiful." - https://www.gridwow.me @joanboschpons ($1,171)
 - "Create Stunning Videos Instantly with a Single Prompt." - https://www.bityclips.com @shibley ($11,286)

+(inlcude screenshots of headlines)
 ### Tweet 5
 The most negative landing page headlines:
 - "Stop losing money gambling, start investing" - https://arbi.chat @paletmiki ($49,387)
 - "Don't let a dispute get you banned from Stripe" - https://byedispute.com/ @marc_louvion ($5,748)

+(include screenshots of headlines)
 ### Tweet 6
+Use statements, not questions.
+Statements project authority, questions invite doubt.

-Obvious but confirmed: none of the top 100 ShipFast startups used a question as their headline.
+ZERO of the top 100 ShipFast startups used a question as their headline.
 Every single one was a statement.

-Questions create doubt.

-Statements build authority.
 ### Tweet 7
 I asked ChatGPT to label each headline as either feature-focused (e.g. “Generate videos with AI”) or benefit-focused (e.g. “Grow faster with AI-generated videos”).